CumulusNetworks/docs/content/cumulus-linux-51/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 ---
 VLAN-aware bridge mode in Cumulus Linux implements a configuration model for large-scale layer 2 environments, with *one single instance* of {{<link url="Spanning-Tree-and-Rapid-Spanning-Tree-STP" text="spanning tree protocol">}}.
 Each physical bridge member port includes the list of allowed VLANs as well as the port VLAN ID, either the primary VLAN Identifier (PVID) or native VLAN.
 MAC address learning, filtering and forwarding are *VLAN-aware*.
 This reduces the configuration size, and eliminates the large overhead of managing the port and VLAN instances as subinterfaces, replacing them with lightweight VLAN bitmaps and state updates.

-On NVIDIA Spectrum-2 and Spectrum-3 switches, Cumulus Linux supports multiple VLAN-aware bridges but with the following limitations:
+Cumulus Linux supports multiple VLAN-aware bridges but with the following limitations:

 - You cannot use MLAG with multiple VLAN-aware bridges
 - You cannot use the same port with multiple VLAN-aware bridges